 At the same time Bob Thiele had hours of recordings from the Village Vanguard concerts of November 1961, in addition to several studio sessions from 1962.
 Hence we can definitely conclude that there was no contractual obligations or pressure for Coltrane to release a new album.
 From an executive Impulse! perspective, perhaps even quite the opposite!

-The simple fact alone that the material remained unreleased throughout 1963-64, while Impulse! released «Impressions» with recordings from Village Vanguard at the same time as the Hartman album, proves also almost beyond doubt that there were no artistic reasons or motivations for Coltrane to release a new album from the March 6 session.
+The simple fact alone that the material remained unreleased throughout 1963-64, while Impulse! released «Impressions» with recordings from Village Vanguard at the same time as the Hartman album, proves also almost beyond any doubt ,that there were no artistic or contractul reasons or motivations for Coltrane to release a new album from the March 6 session.

 And I would add, this is confirmed when we finally listen to the material.

-When Sonny Rollins in the material is cited as follows: «this is like finding a new room in the Great Pyramid», then this new room is an almost perfect replica of the room we just left.
+When Sonny Rollins in the material is cited as follows: «this is like finding a new room in the Great Pyramid», then this new room in the pyramid of the pharaoh Khufu, would be an almost perfect replica of the room we just left.

 What was recorded?